-You can find cozy, convenient places to stay for $50, $20, or even free in destinations around the world—as long as you know where to look.
+You can find cozy, convenient places to stay for $50, $20, or even for free, in destinations around the world—as long as you know where to look.
 Aside from airfare, lodging is typically the expense that takes the biggest bite out of a vacation budget.
 But there’s no need to rack up hotel stays for $100 to $200 a night or more.
 If you’re willing to consider alternatives to hotels, you could pay a fraction of that price—or nothing at all.

 Below, we review 10 hotel alternatives and evaluate the pros and cons of each.
 Read on to see if these affordable alternatives to hotels are something you’ll dig or want to dump.